AbdBarho/stable-diffusion-webui-docker/.github/ISSUE_TEMPLATE/bug.md

 **Which UI**

-auto or auto-cpu or invoke or sygil?
+auto or auto-cpu or invoke or comfy?

 **Hardware / Software**